CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | movement           | smallint                    |                        |               |
 | uid                | integer                     | 1                      | pkey          |

-- For applications relating to the highway RESCU network, the manual case statements under VIEW `vds.detector_inventory` can help identify relevant stations.

-- A foreign key referencing `vds.vdsconfig.uid` is added to the raw tables by trigger function `vds.add_vds_fkeys` to enable a simple join on `vds.vdsconfig.uid` = `*.vdsconfig_uid`.

-- **Note that these entries don't have locations associated with them.** That is located in the next table `entity_locations`.
-- Note that there is not a complete allignment between this data and the raw data, which is interpreted as the time between a detector being turned on in the field and configured in the database.

 ### vds.entity_locations
 This table contains locations for vehicle detectors from ITSC `public.entitylocations`.